wesleymellon/git_test_v1.2/README.md

 # git_test_v1.2
-This is Wesley's second iteration of his first repo
+This is Wesley's second iteration of his first repo!